LobanovaEG-LobanovSV/PCAR/README.md

    - *Crop ... pixels from left and top*.
 If you need to crop the image from left and top, set this value to non-zero value.
    - *Crop ... first images from the stack*.
 If you need to remove several first slides from the image stack, set this value to non-zero value.
    - *Laser wavelength (nm)*.
 If your experiment is done for one laser wavelength, this value can be a scalar.
 Otherwise, this value must be a vector (for example, [488; 641]).
    - *Factor for the threshold*.
 If the software detect aggregates that are rather noise (normally appear as dim spots) than real aggregates, set this value to 2 to select stricter threshold.
-The fault value is 1.
+The default value is 1.
    - *Peak sensitivity for cluster analysis*.
 The factor F for clustering (separating aggregates).
 Two clusters with peak intensities I_1 and I_2 are considered different if they cannot be connected with a path intensity along which is always higher than F∙min⁡(I_1,I_2).
 The default value is 0.5.